Grief is a normal and sometimes powerful range of thoughts and feelings that individuals have after a loss.

 If you are experiencing grief, the important thing to remember is that although you may feel isolated, you are not alone.
 There are people and resources that can help you work through your thoughts and feelings and provide a place of support in your time of need.

-UA Life & Work Connections (621-2493) is here to support UA benefits-eligible staff, faculty and appointed personnel with no-cost, voluntary and confidential consultation, brief counseling, and/or referral services.
+UA Life & Work Connections (621-2493) is here to support UA employees eligible for full benefits with no-cost, voluntary and confidential consultation, brief counseling, and/or referral services.
 We are here to provide a connection that we all need at some point, to walk this journey together.
 The following list of resources is also provided to can help you understand what grief is, and find other helpful resources as well.

 Definitions of Grief: